SciSharp/TensorFlow.NET/README.md

         printfn $"step: {step}, loss: {loss.numpy()}, W: {W.numpy()}, b: {b.numpy()}"
 ```

-Read the docs & book [The Definitive Guide to Tensorflow.NET](https://tensorflownet.readthedocs.io/en/latest/FrontCover.html) if you want to know more about TensorFlow for .NET under the hood.
+Read the book [The Definitive Guide to Tensorflow.NET](https://tensorflownet.readthedocs.io/en/latest/FrontCover.html) if you want to know more about TensorFlow for .NET under the hood.

 ### Contribute: